 What events, thoughts, people have taken me away from living my 2019 word or theme?

-The death of my sweet pup, some serious family health struggles, husband being away a lot (especially with Ricky Dog gone), ongoing post-injury struggles and feeling that I’ll never be 100%, taking on a couple projects that I said no to – and then buckled.
-Taking on an unexpected, huge amount of work with rebrand, new website, client load.
+Above all else, the death of my sweet pup, some serious family health struggles, husband being away a lot (especially with Ricky Dog gone), ongoing post-injury struggles and feeling that I’ll never be 100%, taking on a couple projects that I said no to – and then buckled.
+And taking on an unexpected, huge amount of work with rebrand, new website, client load.
 Feeling let down by some people.
 Getting caught up in the rhetoric of others.
 Caveat here — most of the above was unavoidable and ‘light and free’ helped immensely to heal my heart, contain my sadness and to avoid sinking to a darker place.
-So grateful for that!
-The ‘other people’ stuff is avoidable so have to reset on that!

 What can I do to reset my actions to live my word or theme and finish 2019 strong?

 Continue on my physical healing journey with myofascial release and do the work outside of that therapy to amp it up.
 Reset my emotional healing journey — make space to honour Ricky Dog in this new stage of grief.
-That means walking — recognize that my favorite autumn walks will be tough without Ricky but try.
-Take time to celebrate what I’ve achieved with my business in 2019 (it’s huge!) and at the same time, create new processes and systems to manage all that while taking on some new lofty goals into 2020.
-Still more travel on the books so plan our trips!
-Support Phil in his career path.
-Continue creating some lovely home décor projects that make us both happy.
-Say no to everything else, other than what I have put on my plate already.
-Anything more will be too much.
+Firstly, that means walking and accept that my favorite autumn walks will be tough without Ricky but try.
+Secondly, take time to celebrate what I’ve achieved with my business in 2019.
+At the same time, create new processes and systems to manage all that while taking on some new lofty goals into 2020.
+And still more travel on the books so plan our trips!
+Support hubby in his career path.
+Continue creating lovely home décor projects that make us both happy.
+Say no to everything else.

-Now it’s your turn – pour yourself a cup of tea or a glass of wine and work through the 3 questions.
+Now it’s your turn – pour yourself a cup of tea or a glass of wine and work through the 3 questions to reset your 2019 theme.
 You deserve 30 minutes to review, celebrate and reset.

 If you’re keen for a kick-start, here are two blogs to inspire you:

-I would love to hear from you.
-TELL ME: What is your 2019 theme and what one thing can you reset to finish the year strong?
+To sum it up, I’d love to hear from you.
+TELL ME: What is your 2019 (or 2020 if you’re reading this later) theme and what one thing can you reset to finish the year strong?